cloud repatriation rocket back to the data center

 • A trusted vendor that picks up the phone to provide expert support.

-That’s when PicsArt met with us.
+That’s when Picsart met with us.
 The company received an unexpected bill and an unsatisfactory response from Google — the huge month-over-month surge chalked up on the bill to “data transfer.”
 The rationale PicsArt received for the big bill was not rational: Google told them it wouldn’t explain the issue unless the company coughed up more money for enterprise-level support.

 Totally leaving the cloud wasn’t the answer here.
-Hyperscale cloud providers still do a great job of delivering content to PicsArt users.
+Hyperscale cloud providers still do a great job of delivering content to Picsart users.
 Continuing to process images on the cloud, however, was going to make the cost of growth unsustainable.
-Deft is able to provide PicsArt with physical servers for image processing, connected directly to the cloud so the company can enjoy all of the speed and none of the surprise bills.
+Deft is able to provide Picsart with physical servers for image processing, connected directly to the cloud so the company can enjoy all of the speed and none of the surprise bills.

 Guiding our clients to the ideal infrastructure setup